 Pre-experiment vs. post-experiment emotions

 The emotions that the students experienced before and after the experiments in each group are reported in Table 2.
-The participants of both groups found that they liked the training more than they had expected with an increase in the VGT group of 17.9% (P = 0.0002) and 13.8% (P = 0.001) for the CG (Table 2).
+The participants of both groups found that they liked the training more than they had expected with an increase in the TM group of 17.9% (P = 0.0002) and 13.8% (P = 0.001) for the CG (Table 2).
 No statistical differences regarding of how difficult the participants experienced the training compared to their pre-experiment expectations were found (Table 2).

 Simball Box results

-In the VGT group, the “overall score” of Rope Race improved significantly between Rope Race 1 and Rope Race 5 (30.8 ± 12.1 and 43.4 ± 16.8, respectively; P = 0.004), whereas this variable did not improve in CG (Table 3).
-Actually, the parameters´ “overall score”, “distance”, “overall average speed”, and “average acceleration” all improved significantly between Rope Race 1 and Rope Race 5 in the VGT-group.
+In the TM group, the “overall score” of Rope Race improved significantly between Rope Race 1 and Rope Race 5 (30.8 ± 12.1 and 43.4 ± 16.8, respectively; P = 0.004), whereas this variable did not improve in CG (Table 3).
+Actually, the parameters´ “overall score”, “distance”, “overall average speed”, and “average acceleration” all improved significantly between Rope Race 1 and Rope Race 5 in the TM-group.
 The remaining variable in Table 3, “total time”, showed a trend to decrease (224 ± 34 to 156 ± 29; P = 0.058).
-Notably, none of the above-mentioned parameters in the CG changed significantly without a teacher during the Rope Race training.
-Of the five above mentioned parameters, “overall score”, “total time”, and “distance” were considered the most important ones for predicting the performance, whereas “overall averaged speed” and “average acceleration” we judged of less importance for the surgical outcome.
-In the VGT group “overall score” of Rope Race increased 40.9%, “total time” was reduced by 30.3%, and finally “distance” was reduced by 39.1%.
+Notably, none of the above-mentioned parameters in the CG group changed significantly during the Rope Race training.
+Of the five above mentioned parameters, “overall score”, “total time”, and “distance” were considered the most important ones for predicting the performance, whereas “overall averaged speed” and “average acceleration” we judged to be of less importance.
+In the TM group “overall score” of Rope Race increased 40.9%, “total time” was reduced by 30.3%, and finally “distance” was reduced by 39.1%.
 The corresponding values of the CG were 26.5%, 17.0%, and 21.8%, respectively.

-In the Peg Picker procedures, all results given in Table 3 improved significantly between Peg Picker 1 and Peg Picker 3 in the CG, whereas only “overall score”, “total time”, and “distance” changed significantly in the VGT group.
-However, of the three variables that changed, the magnitude of change was quite similar between the groups, namely, VGT versus CG: (1) “overall score” (22.8% versus 23.1%), (2) “total time” (23.1% versus 25.7%), and (3) “distance” (20.1% versus 20.7%).
+In the Peg Picker procedures, all results given in Table 3 improved significantly between Peg Picker 1 and Peg Picker 3 in the CG, whereas only “overall score”, “total time”, and “distance” changed significantly in the TM group.
+However, of the three variables that changed, the magnitude of change was quite similar between the groups, namely, TM versus CG: (1) “overall score” (22.8% versus 23.1%), (2) “total time” (23.1% versus 25.7%), and (3) “distance” (20.1% versus 20.7%).

 Discussion

-The purpose of the study was to analyze the extent to which it was possible to establish simulator teaching over a large geographical distance (900 km) and if this type of training was well received by the students.
-Furthermore, it was evaluated to what extent VGT with analysis of simulator data gave objectively measured improvements in conjunction with the simulator exercises.
-To our knowledge, no study has currently assessed medical students’ performance in a simulation-based laparoscopic trainer with feedback given by a teacher 900 km away.
+The purpose of the study was to analyse if it was possible to establish simulator teaching over a large geographical distance (900 km) and if this type of training was well received by the medical students.
+Furthermore, it was evaluated if TM objectively improved the outcome of the simulator exercises.